Checklist for applicants:

 - Please upload all documents when you register your application.
 Follow our guidelines on how to upload documents.

-- 15 December is the final deadline to upload documents.
+- 15 December is the final deadline to upload academic and financial documents.
+English test results can be uploaded until 10 January.
 Your application will be considered invalid if you have not uploaded any supporting documents within the deadline.
 Invalid applications will not be processed.